phani-sudo/build-guide-1/topic/k2c-qli-build-ga/qsc_install.rst

    The QSC Debian package (``.deb``) is downloaded to your machine.

-2. To install the QSC Debian package using the Ubuntu GNOME GUI, it is necessary to first ensure GDebi is installed.
+2. To install the QSC Debian package using the Ubuntu GNOME GUI, ensure that GDebi is installed first.
 Run the following command on your Linux host machine to install GDebi:

    ::

       sudo apt install gdebi

-3. Right-click on the downloaded QSC Debian file and click **Open with GDebi Package Installer**.
+3. Right-click on the downloaded QSC Debian file and click **Open With GDebi Package Installer**.

    .. image:: ../../media/k2c-qli-build-ga/deb_gui_installer.png